cypress-io/cypress-documentation/source/api/plugins/preprocessors-api.md

 - Watching and caching files

 {% note info %}
-Are you looking to change the **default options** for Webpack?
+Are you looking to change the **default options** for webpack?
 {% endnote %}

 If you already use webpack in your project, you can pass in your webpack config as {% url 'shown here' https://github.com/cypress-io/cypress-webpack-preprocessor#options %}.

 If you don't use webpack in your project or would like to keep the majority of the default options, you can {% url 'modify the default options' https://github.com/cypress-io/cypress-webpack-preprocessor#modifying-default-options %}.
-Here are some examples what this allows you to do:
+Editing the options allows you to do things like:

 - Add your own Babel plugins
 - Modify options for TypeScript compilation